16-03-02 -- Summary Of Essay Three Part Two: Abstraction -- Or Science On the Cheap

 On the other hand, if appearances aren't deceptive, why try to change a system that not only appears to be fair, it is in fact fair?
 If appearances aren't deceptive, capitalism must be fair, after all!

-Marxism would self-destruct if either of these were the case.
+Marxism would self-destruct if either of these alternatives were the case.

-[Which is, of course, why it was alleged earlier that this set of traditional doctrines self-destructs when its consequences are fully spelled out.]
+[Which is, of course, why it was alleged earlier that this set of traditional doctrines collapse when its consequences are fully spelled out.]

-It is worth noting that this is isn't my belief (i.e., that appearances are deceptive), but it is one implication of the philosophical distinction traditionally drawn between 'essence' and 'appearance', and hence this is a belief that dialecticians themselves hold, not me.
+It is worth noting that this is isn't my belief (i.e., that appearances are deceptive), but it is a direct implication of the philosophical distinction traditionally drawn between 'essence' and 'appearance', and hence this is a belief that dialecticians themselves hold, not me.

 But, just try getting one of them to admit it!